 Editor's note: When there is a KAMF change (option 2), how to deal with desynchronization of K_AMF is FFS.

-11. If the security verification is successful, the Remote UE sends a Direct Security Mode Complete message to the Relay UE with security protection (integrity, confidentiality) using security keys derived based on Krelay.
-The Relay UE verifies the Direct Security Mode Complete message security using security derived based on Krelay.
+11. If the security verification is successful, the Remote UE sends a Direct Security Mode Complete message to the Relay UE with security protection (integrity, confidentiality) using security keys derived from Krelay.
+The Relay UE verifies the Direct Security Mode Complete message security using security derived from Krelay.
 A successful security verification indicates to the Relay UE that the Remote UE is authorized to use the relay service provided by Relay UE.

 12. [Option 2] If a new KAMF derivation was indicated (in step 9), the Relay UE sends a NAS complete message to inform the AMF of the key establishment result.
 If the Relay indicates a successful KAMF derivation then AMF registers with Remote UE's UDM causing UDM to deregister source AMF and removal or Remote UE context (as per TS 23.502, clause 4.2.2.2.2).
-If the KAMF derivation fails (e.g., verification of DSMC fails) then the PC5 link setup is aborted and the Remote UE discards the new security context if it was derived and continues the use the existing security context.
+If the KAMF derivation fails (e.g., verification of DSMC fails) then the PC5 link setup is aborted and the Remote UE discards the new security context if it was derived and continues the use of the existing security context.

 13. The Remote UE receives a DCA message completing the successful PC5 link establishment.